-By Emma Ware
+by Emma Ware

-Unfortunately, just about every program includes some type of smoothie or shake as a meal replacement that contains artificial: sweeteners, food colorings, flavors, and preservatives— in other words, fake food to encourage you to drink a drink rather than eat real wholesome foods.
+Unfortunately, just about every program includes some type of smoothie or shake as a meal replacement that contains artificial sweeteners, food colorings, flavors, and preservatives— in other words, fake food to encourage you to drink a drink rather than eat real wholesome foods.

 We should be cooking 60% of our meals at home.
-Don’t shock your bodies by replacing healthy foods with convenient drinks and ready made packaged foods that are void of nutrients.
+Don’t shock your body by replacing healthy foods with convenient drinks and ready-made packaged foods that are void of nutrients.
 Thats not what people want to hear, but it’s reality.

 Statics reported by several studies from WebMD, American Psychological Association, and Slate and Science Daily, confirm that 95-97% of dieters regain the weight lost, and even more within the first 3 to 4 months to a year after they end the program.

 Every weight loss program has the same attraction: someone does the work for you.
 Meals are prepared and shipped to you ready to eat.
 Just microwave it and you are done.
-One commercial actually says “it’s easy, you just eat the food and lose the weight.”
+One commercial actually says, “It’s easy, you just eat the food and lose the weight.”

 Shakes and protein bars offer quick hunger fixes but the real issue is what happens after you reach your goal.
 What happens when your body breaks down because it has been deprived of nutrients?
-This is the real issue with all weight loss programs; its’ the convenience without the work, but as mentioned previously, it’s only a temporary fix.
+This is the real issue with all weight loss programs; it’s the convenience without the work, but as mentioned previously, it’s only a temporary fix.

 My research uncovered that most of the prepared meals contain artificial ingredients your body can’t identify.
-Additionally, imbalances are created from removing foods with necessary vitamins and nutrients from the programs focused on high protein and no carbs, or very little protein, all of which creates confusion our bodies cannot identify.
+Additionally, imbalances are created from removing foods with necessary vitamins and nutrients from the programs focused on high protein and no carbs, or very little protein, all of which creates confusion our bodies cannot identify easily.

 If a healthy body, more energy, and less stress is your goal, choose to make the leap by changing your thinking.
 Take time to learn how to eat real food and loose weight permanently.
 I know our lives are busy but ask yourself if you are worth the time and effort to make the change.
 My guess is the answer is yes.